OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 SSH Transfer with Image Replication Mode
 --------------------------------------------------------------------------------

 The scalability and performance of the SSH transfer mode can be greatly improved by using the replication mode.
-In this mode the images are cached in each cluster and so available close to the hypervisors.
+In this mode the images are cached in each cluster and so are available close to the hypervisors.
 This effectively reduces the bandwidth pressure of the Image Datastore servers and reduces deployment times.
 This is especially important for edge-like deployments where copying images from the Front-end to the hypervisor for each VM could be slow.

 This replication mode implements a three-level storage hierarchy: *cloud* (image datastore), *cluster* (replica cache) and *hypervisor* (system datastore).
 Note that replication occurs at cluster level and a System Datastore needs to be configured for each cluster.